Our reviews tend to be lengthy, so, in order to make it quick for you to get where you want to go, here’s a table of contents.

 Because of the memory foam, this bed isn’t immediately responsive.
 You’ll see your hand print for a second or two after pressing into it; this is why the bed feels like it’s kind of hugging you.

 Even though the Lull is slower to respond, we didn’t find it made us feel “stuck in the mud.”
 This is because of the neutral-foam layer right beneath the memory foam.
 Because it’s fairly easy to move around on this bed, this is a good option for combo sleepers who like to switch positions during the night, but still want a memory foam bed.
 The less resistance you face while moving around on the bed, theoretically, the more restful sleep you’ll have.
+We would imagine that the vast majority of sleepers will find Lull to be perfectly comfortable.

 The Lull should be good for most sleeper types, including back and stomach sleepers.
 Keep in mind that a lot of this depends on body type, though.
 Back and stomach sleepers need a firmer surface in order to keep their hips and shoulders in proper alignment.
 Beds that are too soft will let them sink into the bed excessively, which can lead to pain or discomfort in the morning.